missingno7/revo/README.md

 `output_filename` is the name of the file to save the visualization to.

+## Evolution Process
+In Revo, the evolution process consists of the following steps:

+1. Create a new population of individuals with randomized values.
+2. Evaluate the fitness of each individual in the population using the count_fitness() method.
+3. Select the best individuals from the population for reproduction, using either the tournament or roulette selection strategy.
+4. Create new individuals through crossover and mutation of the selected individuals.
+5. Evaluate the fitness of the new individuals using the count_fitness() method.
+6. Replace the weakest individuals in the population with the new individuals.
+Repeat steps 3-6 until the desired number of generations is reached by calling next_gen() on the population.
+During the evolution process, the following methods are called on each individual:

+- `new()` or `new_randomised()`: Create a new individual.
+- `mutate()`: Mutate the individual's genome.
+- `copy_to()`: Copy the individual's genome to another individual.
+- `crossover_to()`: Combine the individual's genome with another individual's genome.
+- `count_fitness()`: Evaluate the fitness of the individual.
+- `get_fitness()`: Retrieve the fitness value of the individual.

+If `pop.visualise()` is called, the following method is called on each individual:
+- `get_visuals()`: Retrieve the A and B values of the individual for visualisation.

+To run the evolution process you need to create a new population and call the `next_gen()` method on it.

+If you want to get the best individual from the current generation of the population, call the `get_best()` method on the population.

 ## Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue on GitHub.